-The 2013 program has many different options for applicants - multi-week programs, boot camps, self-study and long-term academic programs.
+The 2014 program has many different options for applicants - from introductory e-discovery programs to multi-week legal project management courses, there is a wide range of educational options.
 Below, you’ll find information on our partners and the scholarships they are providing.
-For a quick guide to our 2013 offerings, click here.
+For a quick guide to our 2014 offerings, click here.

-The application process is now open and will continue through March 1, 2013, with the selection process following shortly after that.
-The recipients will be notified and announced in late March.
+The application process is now open and will continue through March 1, 2014, with the selection process following shortly after that.
+The recipients will be notified and announced on or around April 1st.

 Please tell us, in your own words, why you are interested in the TRU Staffing Partners Scholarship Program.
 Discuss your motivation for entering or delving deeper into the e-discovery industry.